apache/www-site/content/foundation/marks/register.md

 dealing with misuse or infringement in the future much simpler, because virtually all companies will respect registered trademarks once they are pointed out.

-While we consider all Apache project and software product names to be common law trademarks, registration provides simple formal and incontrovertible notice to the rest of the world that your project trademarks belong to the project and to the ASF.
+While we consider all Apache project and software product names to be common-law trademarks, registration provides simple, formal, and incontrovertible notice to the rest of the world that your project trademarks belong to the project and to the ASF.

 **NOTE:** not all project names may be registrable.
 Generic or descriptive project names - like "MetaModel" - often will not be allowed registrations.
-If there are any pre-existing software product **registrations** that are closely similar to some part of your project name, we may not be able to pursue a registration depending on the similarity or the owner of the pre-existing registration.
-Also, as a non-profit organization, funds for legal expenses may be limited depending on the likelihood of confusion with your project's name, so not all requests can be accommodated.
+If there are any pre-existing software product **registrations** that are closely similar to some part of your project name, we may not be able to pursue a registration, depending on the similarity or the owner of the pre-existing registration.
+Also, as we are a non-profit organization, funds for legal expenses may be limited depending on the likelihood of confusion with your project's name, so not all requests can be accommodated.